zsparal/api-documentation/source/payments/gift-cards.rst

 * `Wijn Cadeaukaart <https://www.wijn-cadeaukaart.nl/>`_
 * `YourGift <https://www.yourgift.nl/>`_

-If you need a different brand, please reach out to your account manager or our support department.
+If you need a different brand, reach out to your account manager or our support department.
 We can also support closed-loop gift cards.

 When using the :doc:`hosted checkout </payments/hosted-checkout>`, your customer can pay part of the payment using gift